Edge of the World (2021 film): Release

 Edge of the World was released in the US through Direct-to-video (VOD) and online platforms on 4 June 2021, then in the UK digitally and on DVD on 21 June 2021.

 During the 5th Malaysia International Film Festival in July 2022, the movie was selected as the opening film.

 In Malaysia and Brunei, the film was renamed Rajah and premiered in cinemas on 9 March 2023.

 Reception

-Critical response

 On review aggregator Rotten Tomatoes, the film holds a 56% approval rating based on 34 reviews, with an average rating of 5.5/10.
 The website's critics consensus reads: "Although it falls short as a biopic of the fascinating figure at its center, Edge of the World offers a visually and dramatically engaging glimpse of Victorian-era colonialism."
 On Metacritic, the film holds a weighted average score of 42 out of 100, based on 5 critics, indicating "mixed or average reviews".
-According to some reviewers, the movie resembles Apocalypse Now, especially in the clash between Brooke (Captain Willard) and Mahkota (Colonel Kurtz).

-Phuong Le, in a movie review written to Guardian newspaper, commented that the movie had "failed to probe the complexity of its fascinating subject", and the "white swashbuckling white saviour Brooke biopic feels out of date".
+Phuong Le, in his review for The Guardian, commented that the movie had "failed to probe the complexity of its fascinating subject", and the "white swashbuckling white saviour Brooke biopic feels out of date".
+Other reviews noted similarities to Apocalypse Now, especially in the clash between Brooke (Captain Willard) and Mahkota (Colonel Kurtz).